 Who pays for this professional development opportunity?

 While undertaking this professional learning opportunity, Leadership Partners will work with ERO based on a written agreement with their employer, the school’s governing board of trustees.

-Leadership Partners remain in the employment of their school board while on review with an ERO team, and as such, their salary continues to be paid by their employer.
+Leadership Partners remain in the employment of their school board while on review with ERO, and as such, their salary continues to be paid by their employer.

 ERO will cover costs associated with attending the National Induction programme and travel, accommodation, and actual and reasonable costs incurred during the weeks you review with ERO.

 What are the practical arrangements for me while on review?